Tasheem/locator-mobile/README.md

 npm --version
 ```

-- You also need to have android emulator setup through Android studio and/or iOS simulator setup through Xcode.
+- You also need to have Android Emulator setup through Android Studio and/or iOS Simulator setup through Xcode.
 - Clone this repo onto your local machine.

 # Running The Project